-The idea for the project
+The initial idea for

 |Our exhibitions have all been very successful|